Yankees vs. Red Sox MLB Betting Odds, Trends & Prediction

-The New York Yankees head to Boston to face the Red Sox at 7:10 PM ET on Friday night on ESPN+.
-It’s the first game of a three-game set.
+The New York Yankees remain in Boston to face the Red Sox at 7:15 PM ET on Saturday night on FOX.
+It’s the second game of a three-game set.
 Keep reading for our Yankees vs. Red Sox betting prediction.

 Can the Yankees win the game outright as money-line road favorites?